-About sales channel importing
+About integration importing

 In this article: